himynameisjiff/LALU/README.md

 - `halt` = `0xF6`  (`mov R3,R3`) — stops the CPU

 ### 2. Important Notes
-- **There is a 2-cycle fetch/decode latency.** A register write lands ~2 cycles after its instruction is fetched.
+- **There is a 2-cycle fetch/decode latency.** A register write occurs 2 cycles after its instruction is fetched.
 This also means the two instructions after a taken branch are still fetched
 - **Memory is 64 words.** Instruction memory is 64 × 8-bit; data memory is 64 × 16-bit.
 The 64 can be changed to your necessity in the testbench

 ### 3. Assemble